 “If companies try to employ consultants to assist with projects, the cost is often massive and it takes months.
 But if you go directly to a crowd (which M4Jam enables via micro jobbing), then information and insights can be discovered in a day.”

-A NEW CHALLENGE
+A NEW CHALLENGE FOR DNI GROUP

 The coronavirus pandemic continues to wreak havoc across the continent and has seen an unprecedented shift for DNI Group.